 4. Trim Overhanging Branches

 Do you have branches that reach over your roof?
 If so, you’ll want to trim them back about six feet.
 Animals can jump from tree branches onto your roof and get into your attic.
 Six feet is the typical jumping distance for animals like squirrels, so trimming them back further will ensure they’re unable to jump onto your roof.
-Another way to prevent animals from climbing the trees in your yard is placing a metal sheet around the trunk six to eight feet off the ground.
+Another way to help prevent animals from climbing the trees in your yard is placing a metal sheet around the trunk six to eight feet off the ground.

 5. Use Bright Lights